|If You Need||Consider Using|

 We recommend Amazon EC2 Relational Database AMIs for customers who:

 An Amazon Machine Image (AMI) is an encrypted machine image stored in Amazon S3.
 It contains all the information necessary to boot instances of your software.
 Many existing AMIs already come packaged with relational databases.
-To see a full listing of machine images, check the AMI summary page.
+Learn more about AMIs and the AWS Marketplace.

 Please visit our page on Running NoSQL Databases on AWS if you are interested in learning about the full breadth of NoSQL database options available on AWS.

 Users who choose to employ Amazon EC2 Relational Database AMIs will use Amazon EBS to host the data for their database servers.
 Amazon EBS provides the ability to save snapshots to Amazon Simple Storage Service (Amazon S3).
 These backup snapshots should be performed in the same fashion as traditional systems, using either job schedulers or graphical agents.
 Amazon S3 provides durable storage that is automatically replicated to multiple locations.

 Amazon RDS users can take advantage of an automatic backup facility that enables them to select the frequency at which backup snapshots are taken and a desired retention period (in number of days).
 Amazon RDS provides free backup storage up to the size of the provisioned database.
 Amazon RDS will automatically back up database and transaction logs, and enable restoration to any point within the retention period, up to the last five minutes.
 Users can also restore to any user-initiated backup snapshots they may have created.

 Amazon DynamoDB is highly available, with automatic and synchronous data replication across three facilities in a Region.
 This helps protect your data against individual machine, or even facility level failures.
 Amazon DynamoDB data can be exported to Amazon S3, which is designed for 99.999999999% durability, or to DynamoDB in a different AWS region.